 NADFLY is a pioneering artist studio based in Glasgow.
 We specialise in making large-scale work that influences and empowers a public audience.
 Our interventions can assist behaviour change and form new relationships with the built environment.

 We practice a collaborative approach with public and private organisations to deliver creative and credible solutions that support your outcomes.

-I graduated in 2003 with a BA(hons) in Fine Art from Duncan of Jordanstone and have exhibited in a wide variety of venues throughout Scotland.
+Vivienne graduated in 2003 with a BA(hons) in Fine Art from Duncan of Jordanstone and has exhibited in a wide variety of venues throughout Scotland.

-I enjoy painting many subjects and find exploring the use of mixed media and different textures an exciting challenge.
-I create my artwork by using layers of different mediums including oils, inks, watercolour, decoupage and fabric onto one canvas.
+She enjoy painting many subjects and find exploring the use of mixed media and different textures an exciting challenge.
+Vivienne creates her artwork by using layers of different mediums including oils, inks, watercolour, decoupage and fabric onto one canvas.